AppXpress/Issue-Tracker/README.md

   3. Then, click the **User Interfaces** tab and click **Browse**, select the .zip, and click the *green checkmark*.
   4. Finally, click the **Publish** button and your UI changes will apply.

+You may also want to edit the object designs as well:

+* The object can be edited from the **Platform Console**.
+* Changes to the scripts can be uploaded into the design directly.
+  * Check the design events to make sure you don't need to change the events when you update the scripts.
+    The current configuration might cause new code to run unexpectedly, such as *on save* code running *on create*.

 ## Mobile App